faical-yannick-congo/cise-corr-2017-usecase/README.md

 At this point again you have to wait the computation to finish.

+## Note
-Note: Make sure you have an allowance of about 20Gb.
+Make sure you have an allowance of about 20Gb.
 This use case execution requires this amount of storage.
 The default account is provided with 1Gb.
 To validate the use case, first focus on running the simple examples.